 Coming out into a “gutted house among fruit trees,” a woman in her 50s looked over a broken wall at another group of helmeted men.
 She was standing in the farthest outpost of the French trenches, within range of the German guns.

 “The artillery had ceased, and the air was full of summer murmurs,” she wrote. “… I could not understand where we were or what it was about or why a shell from the enemy post did not annihilate us …”

 This is not the way most people imagine Edith Wharton — the novelist of high-society New York — walking in the trenches in World War I.

-“She’s a more interesting figure than most people think,” said Alice Kelly, a Women in the Humanities Postdoctoral Writing Fellow at The Oxford Research Centre in the Humanities, who has set out to bring Wharton’s war writing out of an obscurity she feels it does not deserve.
+“She’s a more interesting figure than most people think,” said Alice Kelly, a Women in the Humanities Postdoctoral Writing Fellow at The Oxford Research Centre in the Humanities, who spoke on a visit to The Mount in Lenox.
+She has set out to bring Wharton’s war writing out of an obscurity she feels it does not deserve.